-Animo Clay Middle School #Iguarantees to create a standard-based curriculum that involves data driven approach and the use of differentiated pedagogy so that the needs of student with disabilities can be met in the least restrictive environment.
-Instructional Plan for students using grade level standards Outcome 2, 3, 4 If a student is referred for special education assessment, Ánimo Clay Middle School #1 will follow all federal, state, and SELPA guidelines of the assessment process.
-The assessment will include multiple assessment measures, results of tests ( including primary language tests) administered, test given will be valid for student's evaluation, test results will be a valid reflection of student's skills and aptitudes, if interpreter was used, a statement regarding validity of assessment, basis of making the determination through the assessment, relevant behavior noted during observation of student in an appropriate setting and relationship of that behavior to academic and social functioning, student social, emotional, behavior status as appropriate, educationally relevant health, development, medical findings, determination concerning effects of environmental, cultural, or economic disadvantage.
+Animo Central Middle School guarantees to create a standard-based curriculum that involves data driven approach and the use of differentiated pedagogy so that the needs of student with disabilities can be met in the least restrictive environment.
+It is the objective of Ánimo Central Middle School to enable pupils to become self- motivated, competent, life-long learners.
+It is required that all students take courses that are Instructional Plan for students using grade level standards Outcome 2, 3, 4 Ánimo Central Middle School Special Education Program Coordinator will track all referral to ensure the monitoring of referrals by ethnicity.
+If a student is referred for special education assessment, Ánimo Central Middle School will follow all federal, state, and SELPA guidelines of the assessment process.
+The assessment will include multiple assessment measures, results of tests (including primary language tests) administered, test given will be valid for student's evaluation, test results will be a valid reflection of student's skills and aptitudes, if interpreter was used, a statement regarding validity of assessment, basis of making the determination through the assessment, relevant behavior noted during observation of student in an appropriate setting and relationship of that behavior to academic and social functioning, student social, emotional, behavior status as appropriate, educationally relevant health, development, medical findings, determination concerning effects of environmental, cultural, or economic disadvantage.
 Also, for students suspected of having a learning disability, the psychologist report will identify if there is a significant discrepancy between achievement and ability that cannot be corrected without special education and/or related services and need.
-All special education assessment will follow LAUSD SELPA guidelines. Ánimo Clay Middle School #1 will have a Student Success Team in order to provide intervention prior to referring students to special education assessment.
+All special education assessment will follow LAUSD SELPA guidelines. Ánimo Central Middle School will have a Student Success Team in order to provide intervention prior to referring students to special education assessment.
 The intervention will utilize equivalent guidelines to LAUSD SST process and will also include the participation of school psychologist, general education teachers, administrators, parent, student, and any other staff familiar with student.
-Procedures for Identification and Assessment of Students Outcome 10, 18 program organization, technical process to guarantee that alls students receive their services, and program development to ensure that supports are provided for student with disabilities in the least restrictive environment.
+Procedures for Identification and Assessment of Students Outcome 10, 18 disabilities in the least restrictive environment.
 Finally, the coordinator utilizes coaching techniques to provide direct support to special education teachers in best practices, behavior management, collaboration practices and compliance to ensure the delivery of a quality program for students with disabilities.